 Unfortunately there aren't many good resources out there for building Hindi vocabulary.
-I created this set of vocab cards for my own use, but hopefully they could also be of use to others.
-And perhaps to me as well again as my Hindi vocabulary rapidly deteriorates.
+I created this set of vocab cards for my own use, but hopefully they could be of use to others as well.... and perhaps to me again as my Hindi vocabulary rapidly deteriorates due to underuse.
 The cards have a few useful additional features and are designed for use in Anki, a great, free spaced repetition software/app.

-- The key innovation is that most cards (82%) match the vocab words to a Hindi sentence that uses the word in context, as well as an English translation of that sentence.
+The key innovation is that most cards (82%) match the vocab words to a Hindi sentence that uses the word in context, as well as an English translation of that sentence.
 This is helpful in knowing how to properly apply vocabulary and building auxiliary vocabulary.
-For example, for आपत्ति, it has the example sentence “मेरे सिगरेट पीने पर आपको आपत्ति तो नहीं होगी ?“ (Do you mind if I smoke?).
+For example, for आपत्ति, it has the example sentence “मेरे सिगरेट पीने पर आपको आपत्ति तो नहीं होगी ?“

 They’re probably best suited for someone who has taken at least a year of Hindi classes (or gone through most of Snell's Complete Hindi).
 The full package contains the R-code that creates them (matching words to sentences, using google search results to order the cards, etc.), including files with a large set of donor English-Hindi sentence pairings.